shelkemayur2002/new/README.md

 ---

 ## **Module 4 — Transaction History**

 ---

 ### **🐞Bug-id : P3-BG-13**

 **Description:**
-Store and Staff checkbox filters do not reset when Clear All is clicked.
+1. In Transaction History, **Store** and **Staff** checkbox filters do NOT reset after clicking **Clear All**.
+2. All values remain checked.
+3. Filter state cannot be reset without manually unchecking every entry.

 **Expected Result:** Clear All should uncheck Store & Staff checkboxes.
 **Actual Result:** All checkboxes remain checked after Clear All.